apache/flink-cdc/docs/content/docs/get-started/introduction.md

 # Welcome to Flink CDC 🎉

-Flink CDC is a stream data integration framework that aims to provide users with a more robust API.
-It allows users to configure their data synchronization logic through customized Flink operators and job submission tools.
-The framework prioritizes optimizing the task submission process and offers enhanced functionalities such as whole database synchronization, sharding, and schema change synchronization.
+Flink CDC is a streaming data integration tool that aims to provide users with a more robust API.
+It allows users to describe their ETL pipeline logic via YAML elegantly and help users automatically generating customized Flink operators and submitting job.
+Flink CDC prioritizes optimizing the task submission process and offers enhanced functionalities such as schema evolution, data transformation, full database synchronization and exactly-once semantic.

 Deeply integrated with and powered by Apache Flink, Flink CDC provides: